GoPlausible/.github/profile/README.md

 - Benjamin Guidarelli : A super Dev and great person who always helps me in time of need and endures all my questions!
 - Nullun: A super Dev and amazing person who always helps me .

-And special thanks to Joe Polney, David Greaney and Evangelina Machado for great ideas and comments which we used in AlgoPoaP.
+And special thanks to David Greaney, Joe Polney, and Evangelina Machado for great ideas and comments which we used in AlgoPoaP.

 # AlgoPoaP technical design: